Doula: Antepartum

 An antepartum doula provides help and support to someone who has been put on bed rest or is experiencing a high-risk pregnancy.
 Emotional, physical and practical support can be provided by an antepartum doula in this circumstance.

 Postpartum

 Postpartum doulas provide educational support and practical support in the home in the first weeks and months after childbirth or after adding an infant to the family.
 The same doula often provides both birth and postpartum services.
 Their services include a mixture of emotional support and practical help, such as infant care, breastfeeding support, information, advocacy and referral, partner support, sibling care, and household organization/work as the family adjusts to the addition of a new baby.
 There is some evidence that postpartum doula support can increase breastfeeding and decrease postpartum depression.

 Other workers overlap in some of these services, such as maternity nurses, health visitors, newborn care specialists, lactation consultants, and, historically, monthly nurses.
+Traditionally in China, a 30- to 40-day rest period is recommended for new mothers after giving birth.
+During this time, a caregiver—an older family member or a professional postpartum doula, called yuesao (chinese)—provides round-the-clock care for the newborn, cooking, and housework so the mother can recover.
+Since the beginning of the 21st century, the number of professional yuesao has increased.
+A 2015 regulation establishes quality standards for mother-child care services, including a six-level qualification scale for yuesao.
+Many mothers spend their postpartum period at home, but there are also private clinics that admit mothers for this duration.